OpenEnergyPlatform/open-MaStR/docs/advanced.rst

 If the zipped dump of the MaStR is downloaded, it is safed in the folder `$HOME/.open-MaStR/data/xml_download`.
 New versions of the dump overwrite older versions.
-In `$HOME/.open-MaStR/data/sqlite`, the database is stored.
+The SQLite database is stored in `$HOME/.open-MaStR/data/sqlite`, unless a specific database engine is passed during :class:`open_mastr.mastr.Mastr` initialization.

 ..
   Resulting data of download, post-processing and analysis is saved under `$HOME/.open-MaStR/data/<data-version>`.